-When treasury shares are distributed as share dividends, the cost of the treasury shares is applied in the reduction of the share premium account or distributable reserves, or both.
+When treasury shares are distributed as share dividends, the cost of the treasury shares is applied in the reduction of the share distributable reserves.

 When treasury shares are sold or reissued subsequently, the difference between the sales consideration net of directly attributable costs and the carrying amount of the treasury shares is recognised in equity.